levyanh/vyrecipes/README.md

 - See all the latest receipes in homepage.
 - Click on Read More to see the receipe detail.
 - Sign up a new account.
-- Log in if he/she has already registered.
+- Log in if he/she has already registered

 **After login, user should be able to:**
 - Be redirected to their public profile page
 - Change his/her name